btmorr/scala-boost/tutorial/session0.md

 [Add FIND _ = _ to Table and REPL]

-_If you have had difficulty with the previous step and wish to see/use an example implementation thus far, check out [the step5 directory](../src/main/scala/tutorials/basics/step5) in this repo._
+_If you have had difficulty with the extra credit and wish to see/use example implementations, check out [the step5 directory](../src/main/scala/tutorials/basics/step5) in this repo._

 Extra extra extra credit: Modify the Database class so that it works with any data type (maybe some restrictions), rather than just Article. [no example provided yet--under construction]